-A zone exemption and participation in a lottery are essential parts of enrollment in these alternative programs.
+Participation in the lottery participation in a lottery are essential parts of enrollment in these alternative programs.
 Lotteries are held in the spring and fall every year.
 Transportation of students in lottery-based programs is the responsibility of parents whose students live outside the neighborhood boundaries of the schools that house the alternative program.
 If you have any questions, please go to www.asdk12.org/aboutschools/ or call the program directly.